Conforming Mortgage Lending Guidelines On Conventional Loans

 - Borrowers with higher student loan balances need to go with conforming versus FHA Loans

-- HUD Guidelines require 1.0% of outstanding student loan balances to be used as a monthy hypothetical debt in DTI Calculations by underwriters
+- HUD Guidelines require 1.0% of outstanding student loan balances to be used as a monthly hypothetical debt in DTI Calculations by underwriters

 - Borrowers with over six figures in student loan balances can use a $50 per month IBR Payment

-- Borrowers with a prior mortgage included in bankruptcy has a four year waiting period after discharged date to qualify for conventional loans
+- Borrowers with a prior mortgage included in bankruptcy have a four year waiting period after the discharged date to qualify for conventional loans

 - Recorded date of foreclosure and/or short sale does not matter with conforming loans

-- FHA requires three year waiting period after the recorded date of foreclosure and/or short sale date
+- FHA requires a three-year waiting period after the recorded date of foreclosure and/or short sale date

 - Minimum credit score to qualify for conventional loans is 620 FICO